Read about the stories of

 third culture kids & cross-cultural kids

-A few of my own experiences in a nutshell:
+π Here are a few of my own experiences in a nutshell:

 A downside:

-The Dutch teacher (my class mentor) thought it wise to emphasize the fact that I was an immigrant (‘allochtoon’).
+The Dutch teacher (my class mentor) thought it wise to emphasize the fact that I was an immigrant (βallochtoonβ).
 He advised me to repeat the year (semester had just begun).
-In his opinion I was better off taking a lower degree (HAVO instead of VWO), after all I was an immigrant.
+In his opinion I was better off taking a lower degree (HAVO instead of VWO), after all I ‘was an immigrant’.

 The positive vibe: